linebender/vello/README.md

 A separate integration for rendering SVG files is available through the [`vello_svg`](https://github.com/linebender/vello_svg) crate.

-This repository also includes a [`demo_svg`](./integrations/demo_svg/) integration, which only supports the minimal subset of SVG features needed for vello examples.
+This repository also includes the [`demo_svg`](./integrations/demo_svg/) integration, which supports a minimal subset of SVG features needed for vello examples.
 This is used in the [winit](#winit) example for the SVG rendering.

 ### Lottie